conversejs/converse.js/docs/source/developer_api.rst

 The **settings** grouping
 -------------------------

-This grouping allows access to the configuration settings of converse.js.
+This grouping allows access to the configuration settings of Converse.

 .. _`settings-update`: